-Although Sylvia is meant to be a sophisticated, adult woman, she comes off as a pretty stupid character.
+Although Nicole is meant to be a sophisticated, adult woman, she comes off as a pretty stupid character.
 In order for her to avoid deportation she has sex with a minor, fakes her own death and is an accomplice in a robbery?
 I don’t think her deportation problem is a weighty enough problem to warrant her doing even worse criminal acts.
 I would have just taken my chances with immigration.

 The second half of the movie with this blackmailing scheme is disorienting and feels pretty uninspired.
 It just feels like padding as if the filmmakers couldn’t think of anything more to do with Nicole and Philly and they came up with this ridiculous storyline.
-I felt it even more frustrating that the only fallout is that Sylvia leaves.
+I felt it even more frustrating that the only fallout is that Nicole leaves.
 Lester even keeps his job after what he tried to pull?
 Pretty stupid.

 Hesseman and Begley can be two funny guys, but here I felt pretty embarrassed for them.
 I’m not sure how Houseman ended up in this.
 Begley I can understand, he was still up and coming.
 But Hesseman had already been on WKRP in Cincinnati, what did he need this work for?
 I don’t know what he saw in this that made him agree to do it.
 Maybe it was just an easy paycheck.

 This film was very popular when it was first released.
 It ended up being one of the biggest hits of the year in 1981.
 I’m thinking it must of been the risque subject matter that lured people to want to go see it.

 The film doesn’t do anything interesting with the story.
 This isn’t Lolita where it portrayed a sexual adult/child relationship for drama.
 It’s nowhere near as good as the Summer of ’42, which had the young teen attempting to romance an older woman and resulted in both laughs and a sweet nostalgic aura to the story.
 Private Lessons goes for the basics – goofy laughs and visual stimulation.
 And it falls flat on both counts.